 The separate financial statements reflect management's assessment of the impact of the Kazakhstan business environment on the operations and the financial position of the Bank.
 The future business environment may differ from management's assessment.

-NOTES TO THE SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2021
+NOTES TO THE SEPARATE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECECEMBER 2022 (in millions of Kazakhstani tenge unless otherwise stated)

 2. BASIS OF PREPARATION

 (a) Statement of compliance